Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 **7**- a thorough code review is still required in order to ensure that the code is structed in line with industry practices, including inclusion of additional comments.

+**8**- user stories success criteria require to be updated with more detailed descriptions.

 ## Credits

 - The thyme of the application is influenced by Code Institute's walkthrough project Boutique Ado
 - Products and frontpage images were acquired from unsplash.com
-- Thank you to my mentor Daisy for continous support and guidance.
+- Thank you to my mentor Daisy for continuous support and guidance.